ntustison/Histograms/Text/methods2.md

   despite the issues raised previously since it qualitatively improves image appearance.
-Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm (discussed in greater detail below).  \textcolor{blue}{However, for completeness, we did run the same experiments detailed below using the uncorrected UVa images and the previously reported parameters for linear binning, and the results were similar.
+Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm (discussed in greater detail below).  \textcolor{black}{However, for completeness, we did run the same experiments detailed below using the uncorrected UVa images and the previously reported parameters for linear binning, and the results were similar.
 These results can also be found in the GitHub repository